Multi-unit Auction over a Social Network: Conclusion and future work

 \section{Conclusion and future work}

-We consider multi-unit diffusion auctions and aim to address important problems left open in previous work.
-We propose an iterative algorithm that explores the profile graph while determining potential winners.
-Based on this algorithm, we propose two mechanisms: (1) MUDAN ensures IC, IR, ND, NW, and $1/m$-weak efficiency; We gave a case when the $1/m$-weak efficiency bound is tight; (2) MUDAR ensures $\mu$-IC, IR, ND, NW, and efficiency where $\mu$ is the $m$th highest valuation.
-These are the first multi-unit diffusion auction that satisfy the properties above.
-In the case of multi-demand auction, we define a reduction to the single-demand case so that both MUDAN and MUDAR can be employed to this generalised problem.
-The corresponding MUDAN-$m$ and MUDAR-$m$ mechanisms satisfy all properties in the single-demand case.
+We focus on multi-unit diffusion auctions in this paper.
+We propose the MUDAN mechanism, the first multi-unit diffusion auction that satisfies the properties IC, IR, ND, NW, and $1/m$-weak efficiency; We gave a case when the $1/m$-weak efficiency bound is tight.
+We also define a reduction from multi-demand case to single-demand case so that MUDAN can be employed to this generalised problem.
+The corresponding MUDAN-$m$ mechanism satisfies all properties in the single-demand case.

-As future work, we plan to explore the cases (1) when the buyers can perform {\em false name attacks}, i.e., reporting agents who are not in their neighbour set, (2) when the buyers may collude in order to benefit from group misreporting, and (3) when the values of the items are not additive.
+As future work, we plan to explore the cases (1) when buyers can perform {\em false name attacks}, i.e., reporting agents who are not in their neighbour set, (2) when buyers may collude to benefit from group misreporting, and (3) when the values of the items are not additive.